Why Some Moms Don’t Have Life Insurance (and Why They Should Reconsider)

 So many components go into financial planning for a family.
 When you’re faced with financial considerations like upgrading to a larger home, buying a new family car, putting money toward your kids’ college fund, saving for retirement, paying for daycare, and taking a family vacation, it can become difficult to prioritize.

 Life insurance may seem like an unnecessary expense.
 However, if you were to suddenly die, this coverage could help keep your family’s financial plan in place.

 They aren’t sure what to buy and how much they need.

 A quick internet search will reveal a multitude of opinions on how much life insurance is necessary.
-But a basic way to calculate how much life insurance you need is to consider the financial obligations you want to cover (mortgage, children’s college fund, income replacement, etc.) and subtract any existing assets (savings, employer-provided life insurance, etc.) that can help cover any bills.
-The calculated amount would be about how much you would need for life insurance.
+But according to Forbes, a basic way to calculate how much life insurance you need is to consider the financial obligations you want to cover (mortgage, children’s college fund, income replacement, etc.) and subtract any existing assets (savings, employer-provided life insurance, etc.) that can help cover any bills.
+The calculated amount would be about how much you would need of life insurance.

 Your best bet, however, is to work with an agent.
 If you purchase coverage through AVMA LIFE, a dedicated agent can help you determine the right amount of coverage for your needs.

 They don’t think they need it if they don’t earn an income.